 Energy monitors are not a substitute for your existing energy meter, just a complement to it.
 Energy monitors shouldn't be confused with other types of meters such as smart meters or prepayment meters

-Smart meters send information of your usage directly to your energy supplier — something energy monitors don't do.
+Smart meters send information about your usage directly to your energy supplier — something energy monitors don't do.
 Smart meters can accurately monitor your gas and electricity usage remotely, so you don't need to provide meter readings, and your bills will be completely accurate.
 They are currently in the process of being rolled out as part of a nationwide scheme to assist households in understanding how much they are spending on energy and how to cut their usage accordingly.

 Prepayment meters differ from normal meters because as well as showing a meter reading, they must be 'topped-up' with credit.
 They are often installed in homes that have fallen into debt with their energy supplier, and can help people to budget more effectively.
 They can be topped-up in a variety of ways, including smartcards, tokens, keys or even coins.